-“Si les hommes prenaient la peine de se pencher sur l’histoire, ils se haïraient moins.”
+“Si les hommes prenaient la peine de se pencher sur l’histoire, ils se haïraient moins.”“If men took the trouble to learn History they would hate each other less.”

 This is the premise on which Benjamin Stora, a professor of Maghrebian history, builds his French-language, full colour, lavishly-produced 1150-page work The Encyclopaedia of Jewish-Muslim relations from their origins to the present day, launched in November 2013.
 There is a more modest English version, published by Princeton.
 However, critics such as the authority on Sephardi Jews, Professor Shmuel Trigano, have charged that the encyclopaedia is nothing but a work of propaganda.
 It is all the more insiduous because so much money has been spent on its promotion.
 Unusually for a book, the Encyclopaedia has a website all to itself and was the subject of a TV series on the French channel Arte.